temporalio/documentation/docs-src/concepts/what-is-cluster-configuration.md

 Cluster configuration is the setup and configuration details of your self-hosted Temporal Cluster, defined using YAML.
 You must define your Cluster configuration when setting up your Temporal Cluster.

+For details on using Temporal Cloud, see [Temporal Cloud documentation](/cloud).

 Cluster configuration is composed of two types of configurations: Static configuration and Dynamic configuration.

 ### Static configuration